vijaykeswani/PAS-Update-Script/README.md

 # PAS-Update-Script
-A bash-python to get regular updates from PAS IITK
+A bash-python script to get regular updates from PAS IITK

+Run as :

+chmod 777 check

+./check <username> <password>